w3c/wai-intro-wcag/content/new-in-22.md

 _[@@ SLH didn't find In Brief for this one.]_

-Briefly:
+In brief:
-* If you have data that needs to be entered again, auto-populate it or make it avaliable for the user to select.
+* <strong>What: </strong>If you have data that needs to be entered again, auto-populate it or make it avaliable for the user to select.
-* Why: Some people with cognitive disabilities have difficulty remembering what they entered before..
+* <strong>Why: </strong>Some people with cognitive disabilities have difficulty remembering what they entered before..

 <p class="persona">For example, a <a href="https://www.w3.org/WAI/people-use-web/user-stories/#supermarketassistant">supermarket assistant</a> with cognitive disabilities:</p>
 <div class="quotes">